redukti/OpenRedukti/docs/openredukti-cpp-api.rst

                       JointCalendarRule rule = JointCalendarRule::JOIN_HOLIDAYS) noexcept;
    };

-   // Get the calendar factory
+   // Gets the global calendar service
+   // As Calendars are immutable once constructed it is safe to allow
-   extern CalendarService *get_calendar_factory() noexcept;
+   // them to be managed via a global Calendar Service extern CalendarService *get_calendar_factory() noexcept;

    // Utility for constructing a joint calendar